metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

 # OS SUPPORT

-QuickJS supports Linux & macOS natively, so these work without issue.
+QuickJS supports Linux, macOS, and Windows natively, so these work without issue.

 FreeBSD, OpenBSD, & Cygwin work after a few patches that we apply when building this library.
 (Hopefully these will eventually merge into QuickJS.)